WebAssembly/WASI/proposals/io/imports.md

 </ul>
 <h4><a name="method_output_stream_subscribe"></a><code>[method]output-stream.subscribe: func</code></h4>
 <p>Create a <a href="#pollable"><code>pollable</code></a> which will resolve once the output-stream
-is ready for more writing, or an error has occured.
+is ready for more writing, or an error has occurred.
 When this pollable is ready, <code>check-write</code> will return <code>ok(n)</code> with n&gt;0, or an error.</p>
 <p>If the stream is closed, this pollable is always ready immediately.</p>